 But back to the activity thing, because I really want services to step up.
 Why aren’t there more things going on for teens?
 It’s often at high school age when both parents go back to work full-time, so it strikes me that school holiday activities for teens are needed more than ever.
 Gah!

-Until the rest of society catches up with us, here are my strategies for juggling work and teens in the hols.
+Until the rest of society catches up with us, here’s my advice for how to juggle work and teens in the hols.

 How to juggle work and teens in the school holidays